Chinese Pepper Steak (Tender Beef in Savory Sauce)

 The History and Cultural Significance

-• Chinese Pepper Steak traces its origins to the Guangdong province, where it was originally created by Cantonese chefs in the early 20th century.
+• Chinese Pepper Steak traces its origins to the Guangdong region, where it was originally created by Cantonese chefs in the early 20th century.

-• The dish evolved over decades as chefs began incorporating bell peppers and soy sauce, eventually becoming the beloved version we know today.
+• The dish evolved over decades as it incorporated Western ingredients like bell peppers, eventually becoming the beloved version we know today.

-• In Chinese culture, this dish traditionally appears at family gatherings and celebrations, symbolizing prosperity and unity.
+• In Chinese culture, this dish traditionally appears at family gatherings, symbolizing prosperity and togetherness.

-• While many variations exist across different regions, the authentic version maintains a balance of tender beef and vibrant vegetables that sets it apart from imitations.
+• While many variations exist across different regions, the authentic version maintains the use of soy sauce and black pepper that sets it apart from imitations.

 Recipe Overview